Back to BlogSocial Media

 Why your photos are always "too big"

-One setting that works almost everywhere (my lazy default)
+The one setting that works almost everywhere

-• Longest side: 1200 px
+• Longest side: 1200px

 • Quality: 78–82%